 Fascinated by horses from the age of six, five times World Champion Boyd Exell’s path to international sporting greatness began when a school teacher in his native Australia introduced him to a carriage driving friend.
 His passion was cemented when he went on to win the Australian Pairs Championship at the age of 16.

 Moving to the UK to develop this early talent, Boyd soon took the world of carriage driving by storm, competing for Australia as well as training the British driving team.
-Among his achievements, he has been crowned four-in-hand world champion four times, as well as winning the FEI World Cup Driving Championship seven times.
+Among his achievements, he has been crowned four-in-hand world champion five times, as well as winning the FEI World Cup Driving Championship eight times.

 I ALWAYS GO IN AIMING TO BE IN THE TOP THREE AND GET THE BEST PERFORMANCE OUT OF MY HORSES.